frozen-beak/paw/README.md

 ## Getting Started

+Let's get started with Paw!

+### Installation

+You can directly install it by adding `paw: ^0.0.2` to your _pubspec.yaml_ dependencies section.

+You can also add 🐾 to your project by executing,

+- Flutter - `flutter pub add paw`
+- Dart - `dart pub add paw`

+### Setup

-To start using Paw in your project, first install it and then initialize it at the root of your project.
+To start using Paw in your project first initialize it at the root of your project.

 ```dart
 // Initialize Paw logger at the root of your project